Outages result in more than just lost revenue for your organization – but how best to quantify the damage?

 100% uptime is a reasonable expectation

-According to the ITIC 2020 Reliability poll, 87% of respondents consider 99.99% (the four nines) of downtime as the minimum acceptable level of reliability for mission-critical servers and applications – the equivalent of one minute a week of unplanned downtime, per server, per year.
+According to the ITIC 2020 Reliability poll, 87% of respondents consider 99.99% (the four nines) of uptime as the minimum acceptable level of reliability for mission-critical servers and applications – the equivalent of one minute a week of unplanned downtime, per server, per year.
 Something like a server failure can quickly lead to knock-on issues that cause tangible damage to the company, employees, customers, and partners, as well as other, less obvious effects, such as:

 - Loss of service

 If you work in a critical sector like defense, healthcare, or emergency services, a significant system outage could realistically have the potential to negatively impact public safety or patient outcomes – and at the absolute extreme, cost lives.